Its hard to find the right family law attorney when caught up in a recent separation. There...Read more

-Eduardo Ferszt is an attorney with over seventeen years experience representing real people with real problems here in Colorado.
+Eduardo Ferszt is an attorney with over twenty years experience representing real people with real problems here in Colorado.
 Throughout that time, Ed Ferszt and his associates have strived to provide quality legal services at reasonable rates in the practice areas of traffic/criminal defense, accident/tort litigation, family/domestic law and civil litigation.

 Mr. Ferszt is a regularly featured guest on a variety of spanish speaking radio stations and has been called upon to to offer legal opinion on various media outlets in the Aurora CO metro area.
 Mr. Ferszt has previously served as an approved attorney for the Colorado Alternate Defense Counsel, and has otherwise represented thousands of everyday people in the majority of State and Federal Courts here in Colorado.
 The law office is centrally located and attends phone calls on weekends and after hours.

 A: Blood alcohol level (BAC) is a term used to describe the level of alcohol in the bloodstream of a person arrested for drunk driving.
 It is used in court as evidence of that offense.
 The most common method of determining BAC is through a breath test, although blood and urine testing is done in some instances.
 If the level is found to be at or over .08 here in Colorado, the test results can establish a presumption of impairment.

 A: Although the answer can vary by state, in many cases, a refusal is itself a criminal violation subject to stiff penalties.
 In addition, if the case against you is proven, there may be additional penalties for the refusal, above and beyond those for the drunk driving offense.